Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things

 \subsection{Concluding Remarks and Outlook}

-The transparent operation of technical products is crucial in sensitive applications such as healthcare, where understanding the inner workings of deployed {NNs} may determine their adoption within the {IoBNT} framework.
-Currently, this aspect of {NNs} in {IoBNT} is explored less than their functional applications, see \Cref{fig_NN_architectures}.
-Research in this area is still in its early stages and primarily focuses on the \ac{PHY} layer.
-Preliminary research interprets the operation of {NNs} in terms of classical methods, including threshold detectors, slope detectors, and zero-forcing precoders.
-This literature reports explainable methods in specific \ac{ISI} regimes, although an interpretation of the switching of the same {NN} model between low and high \ac{ISI} regimes is still missing; this is a topic for further research.
+The transparent operation of technologies is crucial in sensitive applications such as healthcare and medicine, where understanding the inner workings of deployed {NNs} may determine their adoption within the {IoBNT} framework.
+Currently, this aspect of {NNs} in {IoBNT} is explored less than their functional applications.

-More work is needed in this field due to the relevance of explainability methods for healthcare applications and the small number of contributions.
-Explainability in the context of {MC} networks is still nascent, and more research is needed to understand the inner workings of the models and to ensure their reliability in real-world applications; see all examples of {NN} models reported in \Cref{sec_communication}, where most of them miss a proper interpretation of their inner functioning.
+As summarized in \Cref{tab_XAI}, the literature remains scarce and focuses on a limited set of {NN} architectures, mostly feedforward {NN}s.
+Preliminary research interprets the operation of {NNs} using classical methods, including threshold, slope detectors, and zero-forcing precoders.
+In the context of {MC}, \ac{XAI} remains nascent, and the interpretability of NN modules across other layers of {IoBNT} networks remains an open research challenge.

-Lastly, a promising frontier in {MC} research involves integrating physical laws directly into the {NN} training pipeline, commonly referred to as \acp{PINN}.
-Unlike purely data-driven approaches, \acp{PINN} embed the governing \acp{PDE} of molecular transport (e.g., Fick’s diffusion law, reaction-diffusion kinetics, or fluid dynamics in vesicle-mediated signaling) as additional loss terms in their training objective.
-In {MC}, these constraints capture the evolution of molecules in nanoscale environments, improving data efficiency and enforcing consistent behavior despite limited observations.
+Lastly, a particularly promising direction is to incorporate physical laws directly into the training process via \acp{PINN}.
+Unlike purely data-driven approaches, \acp{PINN} can embed the governing \acp{PDE} of molecular transport (e.g., Fick’s diffusion law, reaction-diffusion kinetics, or fluid dynamics in vesicle-mediated signaling) as additional loss terms within the training objective.
 Not only do these models exhibit better generalization to previously unseen conditions, but they also offer greater interpretability of the solution space, as latent layers must satisfy fundamental conservation laws and boundary conditions intrinsic to molecular transport.